 In this MJB Law Group article, we will explore the key aspects of California Overtime Law, what qualifies as overtime, how to calculate it, and what to do if your rights are violated.
 Whether you’re an employee trying to make sure you’re paid fairly or an employer ensuring compliance, this guide will give you the essential knowledge you need.

 Many employers unintentionally violate overtime laws.
 Understanding these violations can help you recognize if your rights are being violated.
+If your employer fails to pay proper overtime, you may file a lawsuit to recover lost wages resulting from these overtime violations.

 Employers may incorrectly classify employees as exempt, thus denying them overtime pay.
 If you believe you've been misclassified, it's essential to consult with an employment lawyer to remedy the situation.